adobe/aepsdk-core-ios/Documentation/Migration/Migration_Install.md

 cd aep-sdk-compatibility
 make make-libs
 ```
-After running these commands, the `.xcframework's` can be found within the build directory.
+After running these commands, the `.xcframework` can be found within the build directory.
 Drag and drop these into an Xcode project and ensure that "copy items if needed" is checked.

 ## Sample Apps